A [Checklist] For What To Pack For Tulum

 Waterproof phone case

-Get a waterproof phone case if you want to save your phone from sure destruction.
+Get a waterproof phone case if you want to save your phone from destruction.
 So many of the fun things to do in Tulum are water-based.

 💄 Toiletries, Personals and Medication